-Boot and Shoe Service is one of the many restaurants leading the foodie revival in the town of Oakland.
-This upscale Italian restaurant features a menu that changes daily and that has a range of classic Italian dishes as well as their specialty, wood-fired pizzas.
-As the second restaurant from Chef Marc Baltes this spot is almost constantly busy, so make sure to get a reservation; but if you are looking to experience the Oakland food revival, be sure to check it out.
+Boot and Shoe Service is one of the many restaurants leading the foodie revival in the city of Oakland.
+This upscale Italian restaurant features a menu that changes daily, and that has a range of classic Italian dishes as well as their specialty, wood-fired pizzas.
+As the second restaurant from Chef Marc Baltes, this spot is almost always busy, so make sure to get a reservation; but if you are looking to experience a great Oakland restaurant, be sure to check it out.
 Here is all the info.

 - Cost: $20 – $30